Deltares/hydromt/docs/dev/migrating-to-v1.rst

 make this part of the code easier to customize, and consolidate a lot of functionality for easier maintenance, we decided to bring all this functionality together in the `SpatialModelComponent` class.
 Some components inherit from this base component in order to provide a `region`, `crs`, and `bounds` attribute.

-`SpatialModelComponent` is always able to provide a region by another referenced component, and if there is no referenced component, it will try to retrieve the region based on the data in the subclass.
+The region of a `SpatialModelComponent` can either be derived directly from its own component or based on another referenced component
+(eg a forcing component for which the reference region can be taken from the grid component).
-It is up to the implementor of the subclass to provide the correct GeoDataFrame.
+For `SpatialModelComponent` that can derive their own region, it is up to the implementer of the subclass to define how to derive the region from the component `data` by implementing the `_region_data` property.

-The `Model` contains a property for `region`.
+The `Model` also contains a property for `region`.
 That property only works if there is a `SpatialModelComponent` in the model.
 If there is only one `SpatialModelComponent`, that component is automatically detected as the `region`.
 If there are more than one, the `region_component` can be specified in the `global` section of the yaml file.
 If there are no `SpatialModelComponent`s in the model, the `region` property will error.